 Who Benefits: people around the world and in our community who are suffering from hunger

->

-> StewardshipCommunicates to the Parish the need for funds to support the annual budget and financial needs of the Parish.
+StewardshipCommunicates to the Parish the need for funds to support the annual budget and financial needs of the Parish.
 Stewardship is what holds our Parish together as we share our talents, time and treasures.
-Please link here to learn more about our opportunities and challenges.
 And, here is a short video explaining what Episcopalians think about Stewardship.
 Contact Janie Bouzek Cross.

->

-> Policy and ProceduresResponsible for maintaining and distributing the policy manual to vestry members.
+Policy and ProceduresResponsible for maintaining and distributing the policy manual to vestry members.
 All parishioners can have access to a copy in the administration office or on the website Downloads.
 The committee is also responsible for reviewing and maintaining the procedures for yearly performance review by making recommendations to the vestry.
 It is anticipated that there would be no more than four meetings per year, each approximately one hour in length.
 Contact Ron Williams.

 Children and Youth MinistrySupports and enables ministry to and by the children and youth of the Parish and ensures qualified leadership.